 Harold Comstock flew two combat tours in Europe with the 56th Fighter Group during World War II.
 He completed his second tour as commanding officer of the group’s 63rd Fighter Squadron.
 He flew 138 combat missions and is officially credited with destroying 5 enemy aircraft in aerial combat, with 2 probably destroyed and 3 damaged, and another 3 destroyed on the ground.

-Colonel Comstock retired from the Air Force in 1971.
-He was twice awarded the Legion of Merit, and he held the Distinguished Flying Cross with six Oak Leaf Clusters, a Purple Heart, and 17 Air Medals.
+Colonel Comstock retired from the Air Force on 30 September 1971.
+He was twice awarded the Legion of Merit, and he held the Distinguished Flying Cross with six oak leaf clusters, a Purple Heart, and 17 Air Medals.

 The Republic P-47 Thunderbolt was the largest single-engine fighter that had yet been built.
 The first P-47C variant was completed 14 September 1942, only one month before Bunny Comstock’s famous dive.
 An early change (P-47C-1) was the addition of 8 inches (0.203 meters) to the forward fuselage for improved handling.
 The P-47C-5-RE was 36 feet, 1-3/16 inches (11.003 meters) long with a wingspan of 40 feet, 9-5/16 inches (12.429 meters) The overall height was 14 feet 3-5/16 inches (4.351 meters).
 The fighter’s empty weight was 9,900 pounds (4,490.6 kilograms) and maximum gross weight was 14,925 pounds (6,769.9 kilograms).